stdombek/docs/content/en/docs/Acquisitions/Receiving/_index.md

 7. Select a **Permanent loan type** to assign to the resulting item record.
 8. Select a **Permanent location** for the item.
 Use the dropdown menu to select and existing holdings record or use the **Create new holdings for location** lookup option if a new holdings record is required for the item.
 9. Click **Bind**.

-10. **Bound items** will appear in a dedicated section at the bottom of the receiving record.
+**Bound items** will appear in a dedicated section at the bottom of the receiving record.
 Clicking on the hyperlinked **Barcode** will route to the item record in the Inventory app, which includes a section for **Bound pieces data**. **Please note:** The item record will have a status of 'In process'.

+**To bind pieces with corresponding item records, use the following steps:**
+1. Using the **Search & filter** pane, find the receiving title for which you want to bind pieces and select it.
+2. In the Received section of the receiving title, click on **Actions > Bind pieces**.
+3. On the screen that appears, use the checkboxes in the left-hand column to select pieces to bind.
+4. Optional: Assign a unique item **Barcode** for the bound piece.
+5. Optional: Assign an item **Call number** for the bound piece.
+If a call number is not assigned, the call number associated with the corresponding holdings record will be used as the effective call number for the item.
+6. Select a **Material type** to assign to the resulting item record.
+7. Select a **Permanent loan type** to assign to the resulting item record.
+8. Select a **Permanent location** for the item.
+Use the dropdown menu to select and existing holdings record or use the **Create new holdings for location** lookup option if a new holdings record is required for the item.
+9. Click **Bind**.
+10. If the pre-existing item records have corresponding requests, a modal will appear that says, 'There are requests on the following pieces: **Item barcode(s).
+Transfer requests** to the new record?'
+Click **Cancel** to return to the binding screen.
+Click **Transfer** to associate the requests with the item record for the newly bound item.
+Click **Do not transfer** to indicate that the request should remain associated with the original item. **Please note:** These requests will not be fulfilled since the associated item will no longer circulate independently.
+Library staff will need to manually resolve these requests.

+**Bound items** will appear in a dedicated section at the bottom of the receiving record.
+Clicking on the hyperlinked **Barcode** will route to the item record in the Inventory app, which includes a section for **Bound pieces data**. **Please note:** The item record will have a status of 'In process'.

-To unbind pieces, use the following steps:
+**To unbind pieces, use the following steps:**
 1. Using the **Search & filter** pane, find the receiving title for which you want to unbind pieces and select it.

-The **Actions** menu contains filters for 'Bound' and 'Not bound' pieces to facilitate the binding workflow in the app. (pick up at 6 minutes)
+2. In the Bound items section of the receiving title, click on the barcode for the bound item.
+This will route you to the item record in Inventory.
+3. Scroll to the Bound pieces data section of the item record and click the **X** to the right of the piece you wish to unbind.
+4. In the confirmation modal, click **Remove**.
+5. If all bound pieces are removed and the item record has no requests, the [item record can be deleted](../../metadata/inventory/#deleting-an-item-record).

 ## Unreceiving an piece